SCOPE OF THIS CHAPTER

-The Area Office must notify the Children's Services Placements Finance Team if they are informed of a change of address for the family to ensure that payment is sent to the correct address.
+The Locality Office must notify the Children's Services Placements Finance Team if they are informed of a change of address for the family to ensure that payment is sent to the correct address.
 They must also notify the Children's Services Placements Finance Team if they are made aware that the arrangement has ended and the child is no longer living with the Child Arrangements Order holder, so that payments can be stopped.

 The Children's Services Placements Finance Team must make a referral to Call Derbyshire if they receive information from the Child Arrangements Order holder that raises concern about the child's welfare or if they fail to return the annual financial review form after the second reminder has been sent.
 Many of the children subject to a Child Arrangements Order are unable to live with their parents due to child protection concerns, it is therefore important that Call Derbyshire make the relevant Area aware if the child is no longer living with the Child Arrangements Order holder.